An energy audit is performed using a calculator and computer

 • Indoor air quality

-From there, the energy auditor will suggest how to improve your property’s energy efficiency and lower energy costs.
+From there, the home energy auditor will suggest ways to improve your property’s energy efficiency and lower energy costs.
 Measures can include:

 • Adding insulation